 Chemicals are found everywhere.
-They purify drinking water, increase crop production, and simplify household chores.
-But chemicals also can be hazardous to humans or the environment if used or released improperly.
-Hazards can occur during production, storage, transportation, use, or disposal.
-You and your community are at risk if a chemical is used unsafely or released in harmful amounts into the environment where you live, work, or play.
+They purify drinking water, increase crop production and simplify household chores.
+You and your community are at risk if a chemical is used unsafely or released in harmful amounts into the environment where you live, work or play.
+Hazards can occur during production, storage, transportation, use or disposal.

 How can I protect myself from a hazardous materials incident?